itaymigdal/PichichiH0ll0wer/README.md

 # Features
 - Configurable builder
-- Payload encrypted and compressed in the hollow loader
+- Payload encrypted and compressed (and optionally splitted) in the hollow loader
 - Simple hollowing (using Windows API) and direct syscalls hollowing using NimlineWhispers2
 - Hollower does not using the very suspicious call Nt/ZwUnmapViewOfSection
 - Can build EXE / DLL hollow loaders